Britain eyes curbs on whiplash compensation

 Under the proposals, published Tuesday by the Ministry of Justice, whiplash victims would be scrutinised by independent medical panels to weed out bogus claims.
 Insurance companies would be allowed to challenge more cases in court.

-The proposed measures from part of a drive to curb fraud which car insurers say costs them 1 billion pounds a year, much of it passed on to consumers.
+The proposed measures from part of a drive to curb fraud which car insurers say costs them 1 billion pounds ($1.6 billion) a year, much of it passed on to consumers.

 Whiplash claims alone add 90 pounds to the average car insurance premium, the Ministry of Justice said, adding the proposed change would eliminate "easy paydays" for fraudsters.